TUM-Dev/Campus-UWP/README.md

 This is an unofficial TUM Campus App for all devices of the UWP familie.
 It's layout and functionality is based on the [TUM Campus App for Android](https://github.com/TCA-Team/TumCampusApp).

+If you want to help, feel free to do so.
+Help is allways appreciated.

 ## Currently implemented features:
 * Canteen menu
 * TUMonline login